An adventure story set against the backdrop of a son trying to understand his father

 Dimensions: 5.5 x 8.5 in.

 “Sea Trial is a riveting account of two intertwined voyages of adventure and introspection.
-Brian Harvey writes with wit, intelligence, dry modesty and high style as he tells the stories of a hazardous and difficult sea passage and an exploration of his father’s long-ago trial and public condemnation over the death of a child.
+Brian Harvey writes with wit, intelligence, dry modesty and high style as he tells the stories of a hazardous and difficult sea passage and an exploration of his father’s long-ago malpractice trial.
 A fascinating and wholly engaging book.” — Derek Lundy, author of the bestselling Godforsaken Sea